PipedreamHQ/pipedream/docs/docs/code/nodejs/using-data-stores/README.md

 ## Dedupe data example

-This data store is also useful for storing data from prior runs to prevent acting on duplicate data, or data that's been seen before.
+Data Stores are also useful for storing data from prior runs to prevent acting on duplicate data, or data that's been seen before.

 For example, this workflow's trigger contains an email address from a potential new customer.
 But we want to track all emails collected so we don't send a welcome email twice: